-Senior general education (HVAO)
+Senior general education (HAVO)

-The HVAO is a five-year duration stream that follows after the VMBO that equips the students to study more professional courses at the University of Applied Sciences, where they go on to pursue a bachelor’s degree in applied sciences.
+The HAVO is a five-year duration stream that follows after the VMBO that equips the students to study more professional courses at the University of Applied Sciences, where they go on to pursue a bachelor’s degree in applied sciences.
 The students often complete the HVAO at about the age of 17.

 University preparatory education (VWO)